endodoug/endodoug.github.io/_posts/2017-01-28-magical-forest-memory-update.md

 ### Feb 18th

 Removed the GameCenter Leaderboard for all level except the final level, which is the most difficult and only available as in-app purchase.
 I also added the restore button for in-app purchasing and included another button to display GameCenter's Achievements.
 Finally, I went into iTunesConnect and created a new version, supplied new screenshots, descriptions, et... then submitted the update for review.
 Everything went smooth and the new/improved [Magical Forest Memory Match](https://itunes.apple.com/us/app/magical-forest-memory-match/id984939318?ls=1&mt=8 "Magical Forest Memory Match Game") is available in the App Store.
 It took a little longer than I anticipated but it was well worth it.

+### Feb 23rd

+I added in some Twitter Fabric - Answers code so I can track downloads and events.
+I'm hoping to get a couple benefits from this update.

+1. I can track app installs, so I'll be able to run an effective ad campaign on Twitter - paying for successful app installs instead of link clinks, which is pretty much a waste of money.
+2. Fabric has some built-in events for games -> Level Start and Level End.
+This is great to see how players are interacting within the game.

+For the next update I'm going to track button clicks on my in-app purchase button to see if I can improve on the look of the purchase option & see what kind of conversion rate I'm getting.

+This update also include a tweak to the character reveal transition.
+I added an animated pop to the character.